The Need for Phishing “Golden Rules” Proves There’s no Cure for Humanity

 One way companies can protect against whaling is to build phishing training into its culture by:

-• Encouraging all employee to undergo security awareness training
+• Encouraging all employees to undergo security awareness training

-• Restricting accounts who have previously been hacked or are hacked often
+• Restricting accounts that have previously been hacked or are hacked often

 Phishing in the Real World has Been Going on Forever

-Phishing and its cousins, Whaling and Spear Fishing, are all about taking advantage of built-in social engineering.
-See a woman with a crying baby kneel to the ground?
+Phishing and its cousins, Whaling and Spear phishing, are all about taking advantage of built-in social engineering.
+See a woman with a crying baby kneeling on the ground?
 While you help her out, someone else is picking your pocket.

-Just like the mugger, bad apples, hackers, and black hats will stop at nothing to exploit your web site and customers.
-In fact, with the explosive growth to online payments in the last couple years, online fraud has never been more profitable.
+Just like the mugger, bad apples, hackers, and black hats will stop at nothing to exploit your website and customers.
+In fact, with the explosive growth of online payments in the last couple of years, online fraud has never been more profitable.
 Fraud has itself become commoditized.

 4 Social Engineering Tricks Cybercriminals Use to Get Your Data